Hook flash

 Pressing the R button during a call usually places the call on hold and returns a dial tone.
-A second number can then be dialled.
+A second number can then be dialed.
 Calls can then be toggled between with R2 or conferenced together with R3.

 On Centrex lines, PBX systems and VoIP ATAs a hook flash or the R-button is also used to perform call transfer (blind or with an enquiry) on analog extensions.

 During a call the hook is flashed (manually or Flash or R is pressed) placing the current call on hold and returning a dial tone.
-A new number is then dialled and when the phone is hung up, the call is transferred.
+A new number is then dialed and when the phone is hung up, the call is transferred.
 In European systems, pressing R before hanging up, typically retrieves the call on hold and cancels the process without transferring the call.

 Some PBX systems, notably in Europe, use an Earth Recall.
 This signal connects one leg of the telephone circuit to the ground momentarily to signal the exchange.
 It's usually not used in public two-wire networks, but was common in analog office systems.
 Many European telephones have a switch to configure the R button to perform this function instead of a timed break recall.

-A related service was often found on payphone in Europe and some other parts of the world where a Follow on Call (FC) button was often provided.
+A related service was often found on payphones in Europe and some other parts of the world where a Follow on Call (FC) button was often provided.
 While similar in some ways to a hook flash, this was quite different.
-Rather than simply flashing the hook, the phone would go completely on-hook (hanging up) several seconds and returning a new dial tone, while retaining a credit balance on the phone (coins or card).
+Rather than simply flashing the hook, the phone would go completely on-hook (hanging up) several seconds and would present a new dial tone, while retaining a credit balance on the phone (coins or card).
 This allowed the user to make a second call without needing to collect unused coins or re-insert their card on phones that used prepaid cards.
-It is not hook flash signalling, but rather just hanging up the line.
+It is not hook flash signaling, but rather just hanging up the line.

 History

 The switchhook is the device that senses whether the handset or receiver is in its cradle.
 The term "flash" originated from the cord circuit of the early telephone switchboard that telephone company operators used to connect calls.
 The calling party and called party each had an indicator light on the cord circuit.
 When the subscriber cycled the telephone on-hook/off-hook, the light would flash.
 Actors in old movies often demonstrate this method, seeking the operator's attention.
-The user does a tap-tap-tap.
+The user performs a tap-tap-tap.
 When an operator comes on the line, the actor says, "Hello?
 Operator?
 We've been cut off."
 Then the operator attempts to reestablish the connection.
-The flashing light of this equipment of bygone days is the origin of the phrase "flashing the switchhook".
+The flashing light of this early equipment is the origin of the phrase "flashing the switchhook".

-Centrex telephones added a hook-flash button in the 1960s, after some users incorrectly attempted the attendant-recall function.
+Centrex telephones added a hook-flash button in the 1960s after some users attempted the attendant-recall function incorrectly and disconnected their calls inadvertently.